What is a FIRE Peer Mentor?

 Academic credit that communicates leadership on your transcript.
 Many advanced degree programs (such as medical and graduate school) value strong leadership and mentoring experience.
 FIRE Peer Mentors are able to communicate this on their transcripts by earning credit in courses specifically designed to develop mentorship skills.

-Applications open each fall semester for postions to begin when each spring.
+Applications open each fall semester.
 More information about which courses and the credit requirements will be provided during the application process.
-Please check here for updates in the fall of 2017.
+Please contact Dr. Cristina Risco for more information.